 His father was also a member of the permanent way crew.

-At that time there was much media interest in the S&D as it was to be a victim of the “Beeching Axe” and documentary films were being made by BBC and Sir John Betjeman and other TV channels to save it.
+At that time there was much media interest in the S&D as it was to be a victim of the “Beeching Axe” and documentary films were being made by BBC and Sir John Betjeman and other TV channels to

 All this fell on the deaf ears of Transport Secretary Barbara Castle and the line had virtually closed by 1967.